tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/odoo/README.md

 After the installer ends, you can enter to your web server with any browser and create your first odoo database.

-Please note that this script will disable both firewalld and selinux.
-If you want you can install them back after this script finish its run.
+Please note that this script will disable selinux.

+# LETSENCRYPT

+This script will install "certbot" (letsencrypt software) and set the required crontab for automated renewall.
+The "ssl" certificate created by this script is "self-signed".
+Use "certbot" to adquire a valid certificate from letsencrypt.

+# OPENED PORTS

+FirewallD allow traffic for the following ports only (input traffic):

+- 80 tcp (http).
+- 443 tcp (https).
+- 22 tcp (ssh).

 # GENERAL REQUIREMENTS: